ahl27/ahl27.github.io/_posts/2024-01-05-cfortranr.md

 I've included both an example of using the `.Call` syntax (`run_fmerge`) and the `.C` syntax (`better_fmerge`).
 `.C` is a better approach for this specific example, but using `.Call` is much more common.
-Note that we've protyped the Fortran function using `extern void fmerge(...)`.
-The function itself is defined within Fortran.
-For this reason, we have to compile them together.
+Note that we've protyped the Fortran function using `extern void fmerge(...)`, and made sure that all the arguments to our Fortran function are pointers.
+The function itself is defined within Fortran, so we have to compile them together.
 Let's assume they're called `fmerge.f90` and `fmerge.c`, then we make our shared library with `R CMD SHLIB fmerge.f90 fmerge.c -o fmerge.so`.
 Once we've done that, calling it from R is the same as the C example:

 {% highlight R %}
 # first, load the shared object file